benblack769/NNetExperiments/README.md

 So my next attempt to make this better was to layer two LSTMs on top of another.
 I also made the cell states larger, to around 500 for both layers.

-Unfortunately, after 3 days, it still did not really finish training, as you can see from the error not stablizing:
+Unfortunately, after 3 days, it still did not really finish training, as you can see from the error not stabilizing:

 ![deep error](https://raw.githubusercontent.com/weepingwillowben/music_net/master/plots/deep_lstm_plots/joined_data_layer501layer402error_mag.png "deep error")

 As it did not learn fully, it did not reach the levels of the much simpler networks, only guessing the right letter 49.7% percent of the text correctly.
-To me this exemplifies the tradeoff with deeper networks: it might work better evetually, but it also may take forever to learn.
+To me this exemplifies the tradeoff with deeper networks: it might work better eventually, but it also may take forever to learn.

 ## LSTM Part 2: improving the network